 The conformance tests are specified in clause 5.4.3.1.

 Receiver Selectivity

+Receiver adjacent signal selectivity

 Definition

+Limits

+Conformance

+Receiver spurious response rejection

+Definition

+Limits

+Conformance

+Definition

 Receiver selectivity is the capability to receive a wanted signal, without exceeding a given degradation, due to the presence of an unwanted signal, which differs in frequency from the wanted signal by a specified amount.

-Limit
+The spurious response rejection is a measure of the capability of the receiver to receive a wanted signal without exceeding a given degradation due to the presence of an unwanted signal at any frequency at which a response is obtained.
+The frequencies of the adjacent channels are excluded.Spurious response rejection includes all possible spurious responses of the receiver but more specifically image-rejection ratio and intermediate-frequency rejection ratio.
+Receivers with multiple intermediate-frequencies will have image responses and intermediate-frequency responses for each intermediate-frequencyLimit

+Limits are evaluated assuming the signal is constructed as a valid waveform except that the frequency is altered.
+It is important that the receiver rejects signals which are out of band while retaining sufficient bandwidth for acceptable detection performance.

 The input selectivity characteristic of the radar receiver shall correspond to the requirements for the spectrum of the emitted signal as specified in clause 4.2.1.3.
 It shall correspond to the requirements shown in Figure 1.

-The receiver selectivity shall be at least verified
+The receiver selectivity shall be at least verified in the Out-of-Band region (i.e. in the range of ±30 MHz from the operating frequency for the multiple frequency or phased array radars, or in the range of ±200 MHz from the operating frequency for other radars).

+In the spurious region, the receiver selectivity shall ensure at least 60 dB suppression of image or IF signals (e.g. at Fc+IFH/2, IFH being the receiver higher intermediate frequency).

 In order to determine if the receiver selectivity follows the required selectivity mask, a disturbance signal level at the MDS level plus the required attenuation shall be applied.
 The maximum input power of the receiver shall be no more than 6 dB below the compression level for the given receiver design.

 Figure 1: Resulting receiver selectivity mask (not to scale).
 The maximum disturbance level was set at -30dBm.